ajnart/homarr/README.md

 **[⤴️ Back to Top](#-table-of-contents)**

 # 💖 Contributing
-You can contribute by [Submitting Bugs](https://github.com/ajnart/homarr/issues/new), [Requesting Features](https://github.com/ajnart/homarr/issues/new), or [Making a pull request](https://github.com/ajnart/homarr/compare)!
+You can contribute by [Starting a discussion](https://github.com/ajnart/homarr/discussions), [Submitting Bugs](https://github.com/ajnart/homarr/issues/new), [Requesting Features](https://github.com/ajnart/homarr/issues/new), or [Making a pull request](https://github.com/ajnart/homarr/compare)!

 All contributions are highly appreciated.